Last Updated: April 2026 | Author: Robert

 Q6: Can you negotiate a law school scholarship?

 A: Yes.
-The process is formally called “Scholarship Reconsideration.”
-If you receive a larger financial offer from a competing peer institution, you can submit that offer to your preferred law school and ask them to match or increase their initial scholarship award.
+If you receive a larger financial offer from a competing peer institution, you can submit that offer to your preferred law school and ask them to match or increase their initial award.

 Important Disclaimer: StartGrants.com is an independent information portal.
 We are not a government agency and do not provide direct grants or products.
-Always verify the current status of programs with the providing organization.
+Always verify the current status of programs with providing organizations or the Law School Admission Council (LSAC).